 We’ve mentioned a few times that your credit is important, but what does this really mean and why should you care?

 Credit Score Basics

-At a high level, your credit score is a 3-digit number lenders use to help them decide how likely it is they’ll be repaid on time if they grant you a credit card or loan — this is an important factor in your financial life.
+At a high level, your credit score is a 3-digit number lenders use to help lenders decide how likely it is they’ll be repaid on time if they grant you a credit card or loan — this is an important factor in your financial life.

 The higher your scores, the more likely you are to qualify for loans and credit cards at the most favorable terms, which will save you money in the long run.
 If you have good credit, you can also be approved for cards that have better rewards and benefits.

 If you have low credit, you may have difficulty finding a lender that is willing to loan money to you, or the rates they offer you might not be as good by comparison.
 This can cost you big bucks over the lifetime of your loan.